apache/opennlp/SECURITY.md

 CDN (`https://dlcdn.apache.org/opennlp/`) and verifies each download against the published SHA-512 checksum before use.
 A mismatch fails the load.

-Note that verification happens at **download** time.
-A model already present in the local download cache is currently not re-verified when it is loaded again, so treat the cache directory (`~/.opennlp` by default) as trusted storage and protect it accordingly.
+The published checksum is stored next to the model in the download cache, and a model already present in that cache is re-verified against it on every load.
+This check is performed locally and does not contact the CDN again.
+A cache entry written by an OpenNLP version that predates this behaviour has no stored checksum;
+for those the published checksum is fetched once and then stored, and if it cannot be retrieved the model is loaded and a warning is logged.

 The base URL can be overridden with the `OPENNLP_DOWNLOAD_BASE_URL` system property.
 That property is **operator configuration**.
 Pointing it at a host you